SoB0red/timget/README.md

 - 🌱 I’m currently learning python and other stuff like js
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: Discord tag: timget#0952
-- 📝 Also known as Alfosto, _SEELK_, SEELK
+- 📝 Also known as Alfosto, SEELK

 <!---
 timget/timget is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.